kimmo1019/scDEC/README.md

 ## Requirements
 - TensorFlow==1.13.1
 - Scikit-learn==0.19.0
+- Python==2.7

 ## Installation
 Download scDEC by
 ```shell
 git clone https://github.com/kimmo1019/scDEC
 ```
 Installation has been tested in a Linux platform with Python2.7.
-GPU card is recommended for accelerating the training process.
+GPU is recommended for accelerating the training process.

 ## Instructions